angelalocateli/thesis/README.md

 # Executing the scripts:

 The Execution environment was Anaconda (Jupyter Notebook e gerenciador de pacotes pip).
 Open-source, with environment management system for Python programs, that runs on Windows, macOS, and Linux.
+For this you can use a docker container.

+If you want to run the scripts, clone this repository in your source folder, open a terminal and navigate to the folder where the scripts are located.

-To execute the scripts install the necessary libraries (requirements) .
+To execute the scripts install the necessary libraries (requirements).
 For example: !pip install scikit-learn-extra

-If you want to run the scripts, clone this repository in your source folder, open a terminal and navigate to the folder where the scripts are located.

 Then, two paths will be requested: the input file (.csv) and the output file (data and graph).
 It is not recommended to use the same folder for different analyses.